firedynasty/leaflet-challenge/README.md

 # leaflet-challenge

-From https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php got the dataset of the past 30 days of earthquakes in geoJson format.
+From https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php retrieved the dataset of the past 30 days of earthquakes in geoJson format.

 Some of the functions that were used were `pointToLayer` and `onEachFeature`.